-72. In an official government report issued in January 2017, the United States Department of Justice found that "a code of silence exists, and officers and community members know it."
+56. In an official government report issued in January 2017, the United States Department of Justice found that "a code of silence exists, and officers and community members know it."

 ANSWER: The City admits the existence of the January 2017 Department of Justice report entitled "Investigation of the Chicago Police Department" (the "DOJ Report").
 The City admits the DOJ Report states, in part, "current officers and former high-level CPD officials interviewed during our investigation" shared the opinion that a "code of silence" existed within CPD.
-The City denies that any code of silence within the CPD is pervasive, widespread, or a well-settled custom or practice to which the City's final policy makers have been deliberately indifferent.
-The City further states that a code of silence as described in the complaint is directly contrary to the rules, policies, and training of the CPD.
+The City denies that any "code of silence" within the CPD is pervasive, widespread, or a well-settled custom or practice to which the City's final policy makers have been deliberately indifferent, and it denies the DOJ Report is applicable or relevant to plaintiff's allegations.
+The City further states that a "code of silence" as described in the complaint is directly contrary to the rules, policies, and training of the CPD.